erpnext/foundation/foundation/www/bounties-faq.md

 ### 5. What if the goal is not reached?

-If the goal is not reached, the bounty will be closed.
-Each participant who backed the bounty will have their amount refunded in full.
+If the goal is not reached, the bounty will be remain open until the moderators decide whether it should be closed.
+In that case, each participant who backed the bounty will have their amount refunded in full.

 But if any developer is happy with the Bounty Amount collected so far and is ready to start the development, it will not be closed.